sikander-hay/sikander-hay/README.md

-- 👋 Hi, I’m @sikander-hay
+- 👋 Hi, I’m @Noman Saeed
-- 👀 I’m interested in ...
+- 👀 I’m interested in Tech
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning BS IT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me WP

 <!---
 sikander-hay/sikander-hay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.